Population Parameter

 Jump to search

-A Population Parameter is a numeric value that characterizes a population or statistical model.
+A Population Parameter is a numeric value that characterizes a complete statistical population or defines a probability distribution within a statistical model.

 - Context:

-- It can be associated to a Parameter Estimate (produced by parameter estimation).
+- It can be associated with a Point Estimate produced by parameter estimation tasks.

 - ...